 If there is no clear agreement of what constitutes wilderness or sustainability, there is little hope that we can agree on what constitutes ecotourism or sustainable travel.

 We have few statistics about what differentiates ‘traditional’ tourism from ‘ecotourism.’
 And data provided by national and international sources remains suspect.
 Chief players tend to be such individualists, that disagreement is inevitable and ought to be expected.
 If we cannot agree upon a common language, perhaps it would be better to learn to appreciate the dialects, to seek common ground.

 It is not instructive to think of travelers, the so-called eco travelers as a homogenous group.
 Interests and expectations vary widely.
 An examine of green marketing shows that the level of commitment and interest vary widely.

 That said, while there is no 100% pure ecotourism, there are plenty of options in which to choose the greener and more socially responsible action.
-Travelers, Green-travelers and Green Travellers who pursue the eco route are numerous and odds are if you are still reading this essay, you’re among this group.
+Eco route are numerous and odds are if you are still reading this essay, you’re among this group.

 Point of View

 What policy-makers, travelers and locals consider ‘ecotourism’ rarely has much in common.
 “What you call ‘ecotourism’ in Latin America, in Europe we call a ‘walk in the country,” says John Noble, editor of Lonely Planet’s Mexico guidebook.